SINTEF/dlite/doc/contributors_guide/code_changes.md

       export DLITE_BEHAVIOR_<NAME>=1

+  You can use the environment variable `DLITE_BEHAVIOR` to initialise all behavior variables.
+This is e.g. useful for testing.

   The empty string or any of the following values will enable the behavior:
   "true", ".true.", "on", "yes", 1